The highlights of Easter celebrations with kids are coloured eggs, Easter baskets, and of course, chocolate.

 The trouble is, a lot of these products are produced in environmentally unfriendly ways, and many of them are meant to be disposable, rather than reusable.

-This year, we’ve got a few sustainable Easter ideas which will help you reuse your decorations year after year, and make even the brightest Easter baskets easily affordable.
+Here we share a few sustainable Easter ideas which will help you reuse your decorations year after year, and make even the brightest Easter baskets easily affordable.

 First off, the Easter basket.